OTU-Centre-for-SMRs/gnat/doc/content/index.md

 !gallery! large=4
 !card media/landing_page/subcritical_g25.png title=Criticality Calculations
-Simulation of a graphite moderated natural uranium fueled subcritical assembly.
-Figure shows the thermal (group 25) scalar neutron flux.
+Simulation of a graphite moderated natural uranium fueled subcritical assembly using the S@N@ radiation transport solver running in eigenvalue mode.
+Figure shows the thermal neutron flux.

-!card media/landing_page/bwr_g2.png title=Ex-core Radiation Transport
+!card media/landing_page/bwr_g2.png title=Ex-Core Radiation Transport
-Simulation of the neutron fields in a concrete-walled containment system caused by a small BWR.
+Simulation of the neutron fields in a concrete-walled containment system caused by a small BWR using the S@N@ radiation transport solver driven by a surface source.
 Figure shows the fast (group 2) scalar neutron flux.

+!card media/landing_page/bwr_ar41.png title=Neutron Activation of Fluids
+Transient activation of Ar-40 to Ar-41 in air near a small BWR using the neutron transport and fluid activation solvers.
+Figure shows the activity of Ar-41 in the containment system.
+!gallery-end!

+!gallery! large=6
+!card media/landing_page/plume_cs137.png title=Radionuclide Plumes
+Simulation of short length and time scale plume release from nuclear facilities with the tracer transport model.
+Figure shows the concentration of Cs-137 after 7.5 minutes of the release.

+!card media/landing_page/plume_flux_log.png title=External Photon Dosimetry
+Simulation of skyshine from the decay of Ba-137m in a plume release using the coupled tracer transport and photon transport solvers.
+Figure shows the monochromatic 662 keV photon flux.
 !gallery-end!